DmitrySigalov/gcloud-secret-cli/README.md

 gcloud auth login <user-name>
 ```
 - You have access to the requested google project
-- Optionally you have permission to access to the secret values in the required google project
+- Optionally you have permission access to the secret values in the required google project

 ```cmd
 gsclod <command> <profile>